tayden1990/cvpr2023-2024-comparative-analysis/README.md

 - Evaluating SDCL with real-world event data
 - Developing more efficient fusion techniques for multi-modal data
 - Expanding the use of event cameras in other video analysis tasks

+## Citation

+If you use this work in your research, please cite it as described in [CITATION.md](./CITATION.md).

 ## References